Adi ibn Artah al-Fazari: The Muhallabid revolt

 Shortly after the death of Umar in February 720, Adi received a message from the new caliph Yazid II informing him that Yazid ibn al-Muhallab had escaped from prison and that he was likely heading toward Iraq.
-On the caliph's orders, Adi arrested and imprisoned the Muhallabids who were in Basra and prepared for an confrontation with Yazid; the local army was organized and a trench was dug around the city.
+On the caliph's orders, Adi arrested and imprisoned the Muhallabids who were in Basra and prepared for a confrontation with Yazid; the local army was organized and a trench was dug around the city.

 As Yazid advanced toward Basra, however, Adi's defense began to fall apart.
 Many of his men refused to fight against Yazid, and contingents that were sent out to stop his march instead allowed him to pass by unmolested.
 Yazid also began offering higher stipends to the Basrans, which increased his popularity among them.
 Consequently, when he arrived at Basra he was able to enter the city without much difficulty.
 The Syrians and Basrans who remained loyal to Adi attempted to mount a defense outside the fortress of Basra, but they were defeated and the fortress was stormed by Yazid's men.
 The remainder of Adi's forces fled to Kufa; Adi himself was captured and brought before Yazid, who ordered his confinement.

 Following Yazid's conquest of Basra, Adi was transferred to Wasit, which was put under the command of Yazid's son Mu'awiya.
 He remained incarcerated there until Yazid was killed in battle against Maslama ibn Abd al-Malik in August 720.
 When news of Yazid's fate reached Wasit, Mu'awiya took out a number of prisoners under his charge, including Adi and his son Muhammad, and executed them in retaliation for his father's death.